input-output-hk/marlowe-doc/docs/tutorials/marlowe-data.md

 core Marlowe before execution, deployment, or analysis, through the process of *instantiation*.
 The purpose of Extended Marlowe is to allow Marlowe contracts to be reusable in different situations without cluttering the code that goes on-chain (core Marlowe).
-In Marlowe Run and the Marlowe Playground templates need to be instantiated before being run or simulated, respectively.
+In the Marlowe Playground, templates need to be instantiated before being simulated.

 ## Transactions